kubeasy-dev/website/code-style.md

+Always use English for code comments and sentence

 Always use React functional components

-Write comments for non trivial code in English
+Always use function for components like `export function`

-Always use function for components like `export default function`
+Always use function for pages and layouts like `export default function`

 Mark class props as ReadOnly if necessary